cwchentw/lightweight-cms/themes/multilingual/README.md

 This is *multilingual* theme for Lightweight CMS.
 In addition, it serves as a template to create other themes.

+## Note

+This theme intends for multilingual sites, code of which is inevitably more complex than that of the themes for monolingual sites.
+If no multilingual site is required, check our [default theme](/themes/default/) instead.

 ## System Requirements

 * Production environment